dharmab/skyeye/docs/PLAYER.md

 Avoid:

+* Names that contain brevity codewords, including "alpha", "radio", "bogey", "picture", "declare", "snaplock", "spiked", "bullseye".
-* Names that are hard to distinguish, like "Spare"/"Spear", "Jester"/"Gesture", "Witch"/"Which"
+* Names that are hard to distinguish, like "Spare"/"Spear", "Jester"/"Gesture", "Witch"/"Which".
+The bot will make a best effort, but may be less accurage.
-* Names that aren't widely recognized words in common parlance, like "Razgriz"
+* Names that aren't widely recognized words in common parlance, like "Razgriz".
+The bot will make a best effort, but may be less accurate.
-* Names in poor taste
+* Names in poor taste.

 ## Using Skyeye